commercetools/nodejs-boilerplate/CONTRIBUTING.md

 # Contributing
 First of all, thank you for contributing.
 It’s appreciated.
 This guide details how to use issues and pull requests to improve this project.

+We now have a central repository for the sdk and our tools.
+Gradually, we will be migrating all our tools to the repository.
+Keep an eye on it [here](https://github.com/commercetools/nodejs)

 ## Running
 Watch for file changes then lint and test:
 `npm start`